Zephyr™ 1.75mm Filament Extruder

 # Intended Use

-The Zephyr™ is an all in one solution extruder and hotend for professional additive manufacturing.
-Compatible with Ø1.75 mm thermoplastic filament, this machinery is designed to withstand any thermoplastic material or composite with impressive performance and stability.
+The Zephyr™ is an integrated extruder and hotend all-in-one solution engineered for professional additive manufacturing applications.
+Designed for compatibility with Ø1.75 mm thermoplastic filaments, this equipment is built to reliably process a wide range of thermoplastic materials and composites, delivering notable performance and stability.
 This solution offers a bridge between traditional desktop additive manufacturing and large scale industrial applications.

 WARNING

-Training and specialized support could also be offered on demand as part of our service plans.
+Customized training and specialized support services are available upon request through our service plans.
 (Contact sales for more information)

 # Installation / Mounting